97-year-old 'Forza Motorsport 7' streamer finds online fame

-Ryuji Urabe, a 97-year-old with a wealth of real-life driving experience, is making a name for himself as a leading streamer on Forza Motorsport 7.
+Ryuji Urabe, a 93-year-old with a wealth of real-life driving experience, is making a name for himself as a leading streamer on Forza Motorsport 7.

 With some help from his grandson Koutarou Yamamoto, Urabe has quickly found fame for his exploits on the racing game Forza Motorsport 7.